 See the USGS Open-File Report, Massachusetts Shoreline Change Mapping and Analysis Project, 2013 Update, for an in-depth explanation of the shoreline change project and data interpretation.

-If you experience difficulties with MORIS or the shoreline change browser, please contact Daniel Sampson at email@example.com.
+If you experience difficulties with the Coastal Erosion Viewer, please contact Daniel Sampson at email@example.com.
 Other questions regarding the Shoreline Change Project should be directed to Julia Knisel at firstname.lastname@example.org or Rebecca Haney at email@example.com.

-I have read the above information on shoreline change and want to proceed to the Shoreline Change Browser.
+I have read the above information on shoreline change and want to proceed to the Coastal Eosion Viewer.